POSH

 You do not need a perfect case file.

-You need to preserve the key details that prove who, where, what, and when.
+You need to preserve the key details that show who, where, what, when, and how the contact happened.

 Which state sounds most like you right now?